 This article will describe the anatomical course and function of the ilioinguinal nerve, followed by any clinical pathology.

 The ilioinguinal nerve exits the psoas major at its upper lateral border inferior to the iliohypogastric nerve, the other nerve that originates from the first lumbar ventral ramus.
 It crosses the quadratus lumborum and iliacus muscles in an oblique direction before entering the transversus abdominus muscle near to the anterior aspect of the iliac crest.
 It then enters the internal oblique muscle before crossing the inguinal canal posterior to the spermatic cord.
 The ilioinguinal nerve then emerges with the spermatic cord from the superficial inguinal ring to supply skin in the groin region.

 The ilioinguinal nerve is smaller than the iliohypogastric nerve and is sometimes so small that it joins with the iliohypogastric nerve where it enters the quadratus lumborum.
 In this instance, a branch of the iliohypogastric nerve will then take its place.
 The ilioinguinal nerve can sometimes be absent and in this case, the iliohypogastric nerve will then supply its territory.

-Local anaesthesia administration between the layers of the transversus abdominus and internal oblique muscles, as well as between the internal oblique and external oblique muscles, can lead to temporary analgesia.
-The injection is placed 2cm medial and 2cm superior to the anterior superior iliac spine and can involve various chemical agents such as anaesthetics, steroid, glycerol or alcohol.
+Local anesthesia administration between the layers of the transversus abdominus and internal oblique muscles, as well as between the internal oblique and external oblique muscles, can lead to temporary analgesia.
+The injection is placed 2cm medial and 2cm superior to the anterior superior iliac spine and can involve various chemical agents such as anesthetics, steroid, glycerol or alcohol.